 choco install maven

-To check whether the Maven has been installed only our system successfully and to know its version you can go for the following commands.
+First, after the installation, restart your Windows Terminal.
+Then to check whether the Maven has been installed on our system successfully or not and to know its version you can go for the following commands.

 mvn --version mvn --help